katalogos/csi-based-tool-provider/README.md

 # CSI-based tool provider

 This CSI driver implements the POC of a CSI-based tool provider.
-It allows mounting in PODs, in read-only mode and as CSI volumes, the content of container images gathered as software catalogs.
+It allows injecting into PODs, as read-only mounted CSI volumes, the content of container images gathered as software catalogs.

-The idea is to allow "injecting" a Java, Maven or any other self-contained tool installation into an existing container, thanks to a CSI volume.
+The idea is to allow "injecting" a Java, Maven or any other self-contained tool installation into an existing container, thanks to an inline ephemeral CSI volume.

 #### More details